Status

 Full description

-Here we propose to conduct a case series study to determine the safety and acceptability of using VRET for children and adolescents with needle and blood-injection-injury phobia undergoing procedures at LPCH and Stanford Hospital, and to determine if the use of a spatial computing and AR/VR device can clinically improve anxiety related to these phobias, and increase engagement/participation with treatment
+Here we propose to conduct a feasibility study to determine the safety and acceptability of using VRET for children and adolescents with needle and blood-injection-injury phobia undergoing procedures at LPCH and Stanford Hospital.
+This feasibility study will serve as the basis for a larger scale RCT to determine if VRET can serve as an alternative to traditional exposure therapy methods to improve anxiety related to these phobias, and increase engagement/participation with treatment.

 Enrollment